Barbershop Trivia

 Mark Slamka Power Play 2000-03

-Number of father/son champion pairs: 3
+umber of father/son quartet champion pairs: 3

 Father listed first: